menu

 One of the nice things about Revere is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The population of Revere overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Revere, 24.65% have at least a bachelor's degree.
+The education level of Revere citizens is a little higher than the average for US cities and towns: 24.66% of adults in Revere have at least a bachelor's degree.

 Revere is an extremely ethnically-diverse city.
 The people who call Revere home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Revere residents report their race to be White, followed by Asian.
+The greatest number of Revere residents report their race to be White, followed by Black or African-American.
 Revere also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 39.91% of the city’s residents.
+People of Hispanic or Latino origin account for 38.65% of the city’s residents.
 Important ancestries of people in Revere include Italian, Irish, Brazilian, English, and Moroccan.

 The most common language spoken in Revere is English.
 Other important languages spoken here include Spanish and Portuguese.